LoWanda/hpi-ii-project-2022/README.md

 This repository provides a code base for the information integration course in the summer semester of 2022.
 Below you can find the documentation for setting up the project.

+## Visualizations

+To start the timeline application, step into `/event-visualization` and install the dependencies with `npm install`.
+With `npm start` you can start the application, which is now available at `localhost:3000`.

 ## DPMA Crawling

 Generate the Python code for the model class from the proto files by running the [`generate-proto.sh`](./generate-proto.sh) script.